sqawasmi/trafficserver-docker/README.md

-Docker build for Apache TrafficServer
+Docker build for Apache TrafficServer (ATS)
 ================================

 This repository provides Dockerfile for [Apache TrafficServer][0]